LeeMoriya/ElectricCat/README.md

 # Electric Cat - SlugBase Edition

-This is a port of Shiro_pb's awesome Electric Cat mod that makes use of the SlugBase framework.

 *This mod adds a fourth playable slugcat, the electric cat!*
 *To activate the cat's abilities get four food pips and, while standing, hold up for a few seconds.
 Besides that, the ability can be activated*
 *by touching the zap coils in five pebbles, eating a jellyfish, holding a lantern mouse and getting shocked by a centipede.*